-- 1. Insert the CF card from the corpuls3 into a card reader device and connect to a PC. - 2.
-Deposit the certificate files (ca.pem, user.pem, user.prv or ca.pem, user.p12) in the folder "certificates" on the CF card. - 3.
+- 1. Insert the CF card from the corpuls3 into a card reader device and connect to a PC. - Deposit the certificate files (ca.pem, user.pem, user.prv or ca.pem, user.p12) in the folder "certificates" on the CF card. - 3.
 Re-insert the CF card into the corpuls3. - 4.
-Perform the instructions of chapter 9.3 from step 7. - Note It is mandatory to keep the nomenclature of the file endings (e.g. ca.pem, user.prv or user.p12).
+Perform the instructions of chapter 9.3 from step 7.

+Note It is mandatory to keep the nomenclature of the file endings (e.g. ca.pem, user.prv or user.p12).

-The following FTP upload options are available: FTP (unencrypted, Standard port 21), FTPeS (explicit FTP, encrypted with Standard port 21) and FTPiS (implicit FTP, encrypted with Standard port 990).
+The following FTP upload options are available: FTP (unencrypted, standard port 21), FTPeS (explicit FTP, encrypted, standard port 21) and FTPiS (implicit FTP, encrypted, standard port 990).